The Route to Paper(less) Inspections - Not a Very Difficult Journey!

 Moving to paperless forms?

-This can seem daunting but many people already use forms in their daily live; when filling in online insurance comparisons, signing up to newsletters or logging into e-mails.
+This can seem daunting but many people already use forms in their daily life; when filling in online insurance comparisons, signing up for newsletters, or logging into e-mails.

 With mobile inspections, you can use App based forms (which can work offline).
-Multiple forms can be stored on the device and wireless updates to forms are done automatically.
+Multiple forms can be stored on the device and wireless updates to forms are done automatically and easily because they can be pushed from a central admin account out to all the devices.

-One thing we’ve found key to making the switch a success is set-up, train and roll out, then totally remove the paper.
-If you leave the paper forms in place you’ll always end up with a halfway house, which will keep all the old problems.
+One thing we’ve found that is key to making the switch a success is: set-up your forms, train your people, roll out, then totally remove the paper.
+If you leave the paper forms in place you’ll always end up with a halfway house, which will keep all the old problems and even possibly add some new ones!

-We helped the company digitise the Risk Assessment forms and teach the teams how to enter the data in the forms.
-A few people didn’t have mobile devices which was a potential problem.
-As you can pick up a basic Android smartphone for around £50* the company filled in the gaps as it was much cheaper than their fuel bill!
+We helped the company digitise their Risk Assessment forms and teach the teams how to enter the data in the forms.
+A few people didn’t have mobile devices which was a potential problem, but because you can pick up a basic Android smartphone for around £80 these days, the company filled in the gaps.. as it was much cheaper than their fuel bill!

-- GPS tagging - The company could now see where his teams were when they completed the form
+- GPS tagging - The company could now see where their teams were when they completed the form.

 The paperless forms allowed their teams to conduct their inspections much faster and more easily.